 3) Value encounters.
 Cherish relationships.

-According to Buddhism, all the encounters we have with other people have meaning; they happen for a reason.
+According to Buddhism, all the encounters we have with other people have meaning.
+They happen for a reason.
 That is why you should cherish your relationships with the people you meet and work to make sure that every encounter leads to positive results.

 Some leading business figures in Japan are serious Buddhists.
 Take Dr. Kazuo Inamori, the founder of electronics and ceramics company Kyocera.
 After resigning the Kyocera chairmanship in 1997 at the age of 65, Inamori was ordained a monk.
 (Inamori made the headlines again in 2010 when he led the restructuring of the bankrupt Japan Airlines.
 At seventy-eight years old, Inamori did such a good job that he transformed Japanese attitudes to the concept of restructuring, showing people that it could be a positive thing when done properly!)

 I was lucky enough to have one such Buddhist businessman as a mentor.
-His name is Rikihiro Madarame and he came from a family of temple priests.
+His name is Rikihiro Madarame, and he came from a family of temple priests.
 For various reasons, Madarame could not take over the family temple and went into business instead.
 In 1970 he set up a power-supply manufacturing company, which went public in 1991 and was eventually taken over by TDK.

 Madarame, who is an investor in one of our VC funds, took me to stay in an ancient temple on Mount Koya, the headquarters of the Koyasan Shingo sect of Japanese Buddhism and a UNESCO World Heritage Site.
 On the two-hour train ride from Osaka, he made me watch a 160-slide PowerPoint presentation on Buddhism.
 That presentation, and the time we spent together in the more than 400-year-old temple, inspired me to go to India, where I was taught by the swami of an ashram near Mumbai.

 A few years ago, I was one of a group of CEOs interviewed by GQ Japan.
-All of us were asked the same set of questions: What is most important for you, and what is it that you want the most?
+All of us were asked the same question: What is most important for you, and what is it that you want the most?
 I responded that the most important thing for me was being calm and mindful, and that I wanted nothing, because I had learned to be satisfied with whatever I had.

-Thanks to the lessons of my various mentors and gurus, I believe I have become a little more mindful and less greedy; more willing to accept change; and more considerate of the people with whom I work and whom I encounter in the course of business.
+Thanks to the lessons of my various mentors and gurus, I believe I have become a little more mindful and less greedy, more willing to accept change, and more considerate of the people with whom I work and whom I encounter in the course of business.
 The result, I hope, is an office that’s a serene and harmonious workplace for everybody.